Police: FedEx shooter legally bought guns used in shooting | Law-Order

 The law is intended to prevent people from purchasing or possessing a firearm if they are found by a judge to present “an imminent risk” to themselves or others.

 Authorities have two weeks after seizing someone's weapon to argue in court that the person should not be allowed to possess a gun, according to the law.
 Officials have not said whether a judge made a red flag ruling in Hole's case.
-Paul Keenan, special agent in charge of the FBI's Indianapolis field office, said that agents questioned Hole last year after his mother called police to say that her son might commit “suicide by cop.”
-He said the FBI was called after items were found in Hole's bedroom but he did not elaborate on what they were.
-He said agents found no evidence of a crime and that they did not identify Hole as espousing a racially motivated ideology.
-A police report obtained by The Associated Press shows that officers seized a pump-action shotgun from Hole's home after responding to the mother's call.
-Keenan said the gun was never returned.
 McCartt said Hole was a former employee of FedEx and last worked for the company in 2020.
 The deputy police chief said he did not know why Hole left the job or if he had ties to the workers in the facility.
 He said police have not yet uncovered a motive for the shooting.
 Investigators searched a home Friday in Indianapolis associated with Hole and seized evidence, including desktop computers and other electronic media, McCartt said.
-Hole's family said in a statement Saturday they are “so sorry for the pain and hurt” his actions caused.
+Hole's family said in a statement they are “so sorry for the pain and hurt” his actions caused.

+Members of Indianapolis' tight-knit Sikh community joined with city officials to call for gun reforms Saturday as they mourned the deaths of four Sikhs who were among the eight people killed.

+At a vigil attended by more than 200 at an Indianapolis park Saturday evening, Aasees Kaur, who represented the Sikh Coalition, spoke out alongside the city's mayor and other elected officials to demand action that would prevent such attacks from happening again.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)